Trauma and the Physical Body

 Myofascial pain syndrome (MPS) is a description of muscle pain: pain and inflammation in the body’s soft tissues.
 A chronic condition that affects the fascia (connective tissue that covers the muscles), it may involve either a single muscle or a muscle group.

 Myofascial and related chronic pain is often traceable to complex childhood trauma and is always distributed through the back.
 This can be explained by understanding the back’s role in protecting us from physical trauma or threat.
-When threatened with violence, the back will step in to protect the body; the muscles of the core are intensely activated, pulling the body into a contracted foetal position for self-defence.

 Picture a five-year-old child who waits for her father to come home.
 A bully, her father often threatens to beat the children when they’re naughty and walks through the door shouting.
 Immediately her body reacts by moving into a defensive position.